Why do food and restaurants matter for climate change?

 What’s the deal with red meat?
 Why is it so carbon intensive?

-- Beef production requires significant amounts of feed, land, and water.
+Factory Farmed Beef production requires significant amounts of feed, land, and water.
 Inputs, such as fertilizer used to grow feed in many commercial beef operations, have a significant impact on emissions.
-And cows themselves contribute a huge amount of GHG through methane produced from their digestive process.
+And cows themselves contribute GHG through methane produced from their digestive process.
 If the cows were subjected to significant antibiotic use, the manure they produce cannot be used for agriculture and also releases methane.

 Enteric fermentation is a natural part of the digestive process for many ruminant animals, including the bison that originally covered rangeland to the cattle on land today.
-A resulting byproduct of this process is methane (CH4), which has a global warming potential 25 times that of carbon dioxide (CO2), methane remains in the atmosphere only about 1/30th as long as CO2.
+A resulting byproduct of this process is methane (CH4), and while there is an initial global warming potential 25 times that of carbon dioxide (CO2), methane remains in the atmosphere only about 1/30th as long as CO2.
 So a lot of the anti-beef sentiment is predicated on a momentary timeframe instead of an ongoing one.

 How do you get to a “zero” foodprint?

 Restaurants can mitigate their foodprint, particularly in their operations, by improving energy efficiency and reducing food waste.
 Beyond that, ZeroFoodprint utilizes offsets to balance out the emissions from restaurants.
 Those offsets [link] support food-related carbon projects around the world, including efficient cook stoves in Ghana and livestock methane capture in the U.S.

 A greenhouse gas (GHG) or “carbon” offset is a metric ton of carbon dioxide-equivalent (CO2e) that is reduced, avoided, or sequestered to compensate for emissions occurring elsewhere.

 Why become a ZeroFoodprint restaurant?

 Simply put, because it doesn’t take that much time or money, and it matters.